microsoft/service-fabric-backup-explorer/README.md

 Details [ HTTP Rest ](docs/rest)

 # bkpctl
-The cli based interface to view, enumerate and alter the state of reliable collection.
+The cli based interface to view, enumerate and alter the state of Reliable Collections.
 Details [ bkpctl ](docs/bkpctl)